 QIAGEN markets products in more than 100 countries throughout the world.
 We have established subsidiaries in markets that we believe have the greatest sales potential, including countries throughout Europe, Asia, the Americas and Australia.
 We also work with specialized independent distributors and importers.
 We employ nearly 3,600 people in more than 30 locations worldwide.
-We have achieved five-year compound annual growth rates of approximately 22% in net sales and 18% in net income through 2010, as reported under U.S. GAAP.
+We have achieved five-year compound annual growth rates of approximately 22% in net sales.
 We have funded our growth through internally generated funds, debt, and private and public sales of equity securities.